 To qualify as a hostile work environment from a legal standpoint, there must be some form of discrimination involved.
 In other words, a manager who is extremely rude to an employee may not be in violation of any law—even if their conduct is unfair and ill-advised.
 In contrast, a manager who is extremely rude to an employee on the basis of race or gender, for example, may be creating a hostile work environment in violation of the law.

 Workplace discrimination and hostile work environment claims are complex.
 These are cases that always need to be handled on a context-specific basis.
 We understand that discrimination is rarely overt.
 It is more typically evidenced by conduct and decisions made by supervisors who may have hidden discriminatory views.
 We also understand that not all workplace disputes are unlawful discrimination or create an unlawfully hostile work environment.

-Individuals who have experienced any example of employee discrimination should talk to an employment attorney in Virginia about their legal options.
-Employers that are facing a discrimination or hostile work environment complaint should take immediate action to address the matter—including consulting with an attorney.
+Individuals who have experienced an example of employment discrimination should talk to an employment attorney in Virginia about their legal options.
+Employers that are facing discrimination or hostile work environment complaint should take immediate action to address the matter—including consulting with an attorney.

 Get Help From Our Virginia Workplace Discrimination Attorneys Today

 At Pierce / McCoy, our Virginia employment law attorneys have the skills and experience to handle workplace discrimination claims and hostile work environment claims.
 We represent both employers and employees.
-To set up a confidential consultation, please contact our law firm today.
+To set up a confidential consultation, please contact our law firm today at 757-304-6563.
 With law offices in Richmond and Norfolk, we handle employment law matters in Central Virginia and Hampton Roads.